SamsungInternet/snapwat/README.md

 (This just runs the `rollup` commands for the app source code and the service worker script).

-To run the app, you can use any static web server.
+To run the app, you can use any static web server for the `public` directory.
 I just use `python -m SimpleHTTPServer`.

 To watch for changes (in a separate terminal):